Business Plan Writing- Step by Step guide

 Sales Forecasting is something tricky and calculations intensive.
 You’ll also have to describe how a sale will actually happen.
 You’ll refer to this section later after you make financial projections, so make sure to thoroughly describe your complete marketing and sales strategies.

 Like Sales Forecasting, Financial Projection is also tricky and calculation intensive.
 You should have to project all your expenses, sales, income before it will actually happen.
 Make a financial projection for at least 5 years or as per your need.
 This section also clears, how much investment you need and how you will spend your funds.

 Funding Requirement & its utilization

-From financial projections, you will get a clear view about your funding requirement and its utilization.
+From financial projections, you will get a clear view of your funding requirement and its utilization.
 Mention key data from that calculation here.
 This is a great place to use graphs and charts to tell the financial story of your business.

-In appendix, use all the references used, or supported documents asked.
+In the appendix, use all the references used, or supported documents asked.
 Some common items used are references, licenses, credit history, financial summary, legal documents, etc.

 Check How to write Lean Startup Plan here.